A singlet scalar assisted $N_{2}$ Leptogenesis and Pseudo-Scalar Dark Matter: Introduction

-Leptogenesis is an attractive mechanism to generate such cosmological Baryon asymmetry of the Universe \cite{Fukugita:1986hr}.
-Once the lepton asymmetry is generated a portion of it converts to Baryon Asymmetry of the Universe (BAU) via Electroweak sphaleron processes \cite{Kuzmin:1985mm}.
-Leptogenesis got special attention ever since the evidence of non-zero neutrino masses\cite{SNO:2002tuh, Bahcall:2004mz, Super-Kamiokande:2001bfk, KamLAND:2002uet}.
-In this mechanism, the heavy right-handed neutrinos that couple to SM particles through the Dirac Yukawa interaction are also responsible for the origin of non-zero neutrino masses via the Type-I Seesaw mechanism \cite{Minkowski:1977sc, Yanagida:1979as, Mohapatra:1979ia}.
+Cosmological observations suggest that the number of baryons in the observable universe is not equal to the number of anti-baryons.
+In other words, according to our current understanding of particle physics and cosmology, all large-scale structures in the visible universe are composed of matter, consisting of protons and electrons, with no significant presence of antimatter, such as anti-protons or positrons.
+This asymmetry between matter and antimatter of the Universe can be expressed in terms of the baryon-to-photon ratio $\eta_B=\frac{n_B- {n}_{\overline{B}}}{n_\gamma}=(6.09 \pm 0.06) \times 10^{-10}$ \cite{Planck:2018vyg}.
+Leptogenesis is an attractive mechanism to generate such cosmological baryon asymmetry of the Universe \cite{Fukugita:1986hr}.
+Once the lepton asymmetry is generated, a portion of it converts to Baryon Asymmetry of the Universe (BAU) via Electroweak sphaleron processes \cite{Kuzmin:1985mm}.
+Leptogenesis has received special attention ever since the evidence of non-zero neutrino masses \cite{SNO:2002tuh, Bahcall:2004mz, Super-Kamiokande:2001bfk, KamLAND:2002uet}.
+In the Type-I seesaw mechanism\cite{Minkowski:1977sc, Yanagida:1979as, Mohapatra:1979ia,PhysRevD.22.2227,PhysRevD.25.774,Paul:2024iie}, the heavy right-handed neutrinos that couple to SM particles through the Dirac Yukawa interaction can decay and generate the lepton asymmetry by satisfying Sakharov conditions\cite{Sakharov:1967dj}.